 So, how to start an online business in Malaysia in just 1 day?

-When mentioning about online business, most people will think that “I just need to build a website and sell things”.
+When mentioning online business, most people will think that “I just need to build a website and sell things”.
 That is not wrong, but there are actually a few types of “online business”.

 First, determine what you want to “sell” and your business nature is the first thing you need to do to get your business online.